Billing Procedures

 Electronic Refunds

-The primary method for student refunds, assistantship stipends, and fellowship stipends through the Bursar’s office for registered full-time undergraduate or graduate professional students will be via direct deposit to the student’s checking or savings account.
+The primary method for student refunds/stipends, through the Bursar’s office will be via direct deposit to the student’s checking or savings account.
 Students will enter their banking information through the secure Cornell Nelnet system.
 Note: The student must be the primary holder of the checking or savings account.
-Students will be notified by email when a direct deposit refund or stipend has occurred.
+Students will be notified by email when a refund/stipend has been processed.
 For more information on the process, see our Direct Deposit and Student Refunds page.

 Other Credits